informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 Supported _fkeylist_ patterns:

-- `[` ... _fkeyentry_ `,` ... `]`: Present content correspondign to each _fkeyentry_, in the order specified in the list.
-Ignore _fkeyentry_ that do not correspond to a valid path from the table.
+- `[` ... _columndirective_ `,` ... `]`: Present content correspondign to each _columndirective_, in the order specified in the list.
+Ignore _columndirective_ that do not correspond to a valid path from the table.
 Do not present foreign keys that are not mentioned in the list.

-Supported _fkeyentry_ patterns:
-- `[` _schemaname_ `,` _constraintname_ `]`: A two-element list of string literal _schemaname_ and _constraintname_ identifies a constituent foreign key of the table.
-The foreign keys MUST represent inbound relationships to the current table.
-- A _columndirective_ JSON object.
-Please refer to [column directive](#column-directive) section for more information about the speciciation of the object.
+Please refer to [column directive](#column-directive) section for more information.
 The defined column directive MUST be in entity mode and have at least an `inbound` node in its relationship to the current table.

 ### Tag: 2016 Table Alternatives